 The club's preferred evening for national and county competitions, which run over two sessions, is a Wednesday.
 Inevitably it is not always possible to arrange these events on this day, but members' cooperation is appreciated in this respect.
-By using these evenings each week, the number of times that the club must remain open late for bowls events is limited.
+By using these evenings each week, the number of times that the club must remain open late for bowls events is limited and fewer league matches need to be cancelled.
 Priority for rink bookings is shown in Appendix 1, Club Rules.